SaraKhild/Reactive-APIs-Micorservices/README.md

 <br>

 ## Overview
- In this project I built MicroServices using the concept of Spring WebFlux where communicating with each other and how to handling requests.
+ In this project I built MicroServices using the concept of Spring WebFlux where communicating with each other by WebClient and handling requests.
  <br>

 ## Usages